OpenMS/pyopenms-docs/docs/source/aasequences.rst

 Amino Acid Sequences
 ********************

-The :py:class:`~.AASequence` class handles amino acid sequences in OpenMS.
+Thfffe :py:class:`~.AASequence` class handles amino acid sequences in OpenMS.
 A string of amino acid residues can be turned into a instance of :py:class:`~.AASequence` to provide some commonly used operations like chemical formula, weight, and isotope distribution calculations.